US indicts ex-Venezuelan lawmaker linked with Maduro

 El Zabayar, 56, remains out of U.S. custody and he could not immediately be reached by The Associated Press for comment.
 Venezuelan officials did not immediately comment on the charges.

-El Zabayer served as a lawmaker in the government of the late socialist leader Hugo Chávez.
+El Zabayar served as a lawmaker in the government of the late socialist leader Hugo Chávez.
 He traveled to Syria in 2013, taking up arms to defend its government in the Syrian civil war.
-U.S. prosecutors say El Zabayer served as an important intermediary between Venezuelan officials and the militant Muslim groups Hezbollah and Hamas.
+U.S. prosecutors say El Zabayar served as an important intermediary between Venezuelan officials and the militant Muslim groups Hezbollah and Hamas.